jbehrens33/Misc_Knowledge_Base/03_Learning-R/README.md

 # 3\.
 Other Great Resources

 * A wonderful introduction to R: https://www.stepbystepdatascience.com/intro-to-r and data wrangling with dplyr: https://www.stepbystepdatascience.com/data-wrangling-with-dplyr.
-* set of tutorials for new R users: https://www.stepbystepdatascience.com/r-tutorials
 * Cheat sheets are a wonderful way to see how to use a bunch of functions in popular packages.
 A full list can be found here: https://rstudio.github.io/cheatsheets/.
 In addition to the cheat sheets, each of the pages gives a set of great examples of how to use code.
 To highlight a few:

   * ggplot2: visualizations of data